iscribble/pndopt/README.md

 ![Screenshot](screenshot.png)

+This project is a Fork of [the original version written by kennytm](https://github.com/kennytm/pndopt).

+The purpose of this fork is to refator the scripting so that OOP objects such as Orb, Board and Solution are utilized in the code.
+It is my belief that doing so will allow easier puzzle-solving optimization in the future.

 `pndopt` is a Javascript application to find an optimal path leading to a high-combo move in Puzzle & Dragons.
-This fork is an attempt expand upon [the original version written by kennytm](https://github.com/kennytm/pndopt).

 I recommend only using it in an emergency, however it can be a helpful training tool as well!